hamishgibbs/bubble/Readme.md

 # Bubble

-CLI tool for scaffolding research projects.
+CLI for scaffolding research projects.

-Python CLI with click
+Decrease the time between the thought and the plot.

 Add climate and travis